Max Pain Pinning Candidates: Spot Near Max Pain + Concentrated Gamma

 What is a pin trade?

-What exactly does gamma_concentration measure?
+What exactly does the gamma-concentration metric measure?

-It is the Herfindahl-Hirschman Index (HHI) of |net gamma| across all strikes on the chain — effectively, how few strikes the gamma is piled into.
-A high value means the chain's gamma is dominated by a small number of strikes; a low value means gamma is spread across many strikes.
-This field does NOT isolate gamma sitting at the max-pain strike specifically.
-The screener uses it as a proxy: when spot is near max pain AND the chain has concentrated gamma somewhere, pinning pressure is more likely to be structurally present than when gamma is diffuse.
+It is the Herfindahl-Hirschman Index (HHI) of |net gamma| across all strikes on the chain, effectively, how few strikes the gamma is piled into.
+A high value means the chain's gamma is dominated by a small number of strikes (concentrated positioning); a low value means gamma is spread across many strikes (diffuse positioning).
+This metric does NOT isolate gamma sitting at the max-pain strike specifically; that is a different calculation.
+The screener uses HHI as a proxy: when spot is near max pain AND the chain has concentrated gamma somewhere, pinning pressure is more likely to be structurally present than when gamma is diffuse.

 Does this include weekly expirations?